Hosted by The Last Minute Replacements

 Anyone is invited!
 We welcome students of improv to experienced improvisers and comedians, spouses who don’t “do improv,” fans of improv, even friends who have never tried it!
 This event is for anyone who wants to get away and go to a grown-up improv sleep-away camp.

-We are renting the Bethany building at Innabah Camp and Retreat Center.
-The building sleeps 52 people, and we will have the entire building to ourselves including 2 conference rooms.
+We are renting the Covenant Building at Innabah Camp and Retreat Center.
+The Covenant building sleeps 18 and has a large living room area for workshops.

 What to Bring: